I call my dolls Natural Fibre Art Dolls or Waldorf Inspired Dolls, depending on how they have been made. I also make baby dolls both ways.

 1. Waldorf Inspired Dolls

 They are my more simple dolls.
 Their faces are shaped with strings, using the traditional Waldorf doll making method.
-This way the face is less detailed, leaving space for the imagination of the child.
+This way the face is less detailed, more simple.

 For the hair of these dolls I used to use yarn, but these days I often create wigs for them using animal hair.

-Mostly I make the wigs for them, but sometimes I use ready made mohair wigs.
+Mostly I make the wigs for them using natural wefts, but sometimes I use ready made mohair wigs.

 What I use for the hair depends on what I wish to achive.